EmirDelicR/kotlin-starter-pack/api/README.md

 ktlint:format format your Kotlin sources using ktlint.

-ktlint:check check your Kotlin sources for code style violations using ktlint.
+ktlint: check your Kotlin sources for code style violations using ktlint.

-ktlint:ktlint generate project report of code style violations using ktlint.
+ktlint: ktlint generate project report of code style violations using ktlint.

 ```console
 mvn ktlint:format